kurtreyn/instagram-clone-react-native/README.md

 ## Part 3

-- Build Post component
+Build Post component

 - Create more "dummy data" for images, likes, user, captions, and comments
-- There are three parts to the Post component:
+- There are \_\_ parts to the Post component:

+## Part 4

+Build BottomTabs component

+- next